Metropolis of Boston Scholarship Opportunities

 The St. George’s Hellenic Benefit Society of Tsamantas Scholarship was established in 2020 in memory of the pioneering sons and daughters of the village of Tsamantas, Thesprotia, Epirus, who emigrated to Worcester, MA at the turn of the 19th century.

-The Tsamantas Scholarship Fund awards two scholarships annually: The Stavros Bellos Scholarship, which carries a $7,500 award, and the Arthur Athanasiou Scholarship, which also provides an award of $7,500.
+The Tsamantas Scholarship Fund awards three scholarships annually: The Stavros Bellos Scholarship, which carries a $7,500 award, and the Arthur Athanasiou Scholarship, which also provides an award of $7,500.

 The first scholarship is named in honor of Stavros Bellos, the village’s greatest benefactor.
 Stavros was born in 1913 in Tsamantas, Epirus, near the Greek-Albanian border.
 He lost both parents early in life and was raised by his grandparents.
 The poverty of his hometown forced Stavros to immigrate to the United States in 1939.
 He was a peaceful, unobtrusive, and modest man.
 He never married and spent countless hours at the Worcester Public Library.
 When he passed at the age of eighty-five, the Worcester Greek community learned this humble Greek immigrant had been a wise investor.
 Stavros bequeathed his estate for the betterment of the people and village of Tsamantas, but also earmarked a sum to the St. George’s Hellenic Benefit Society of Tsamantas and St. Spyridon Cathedral in Worcester, MA.